Uncertainty-Aware Bayes' Rule and Its Applications: Technical and Experimental Details

 \begin{example} Consider $h_0 \defeq [0.2, 0.8]$, $h \defeq [0.4, 0.6]$, and $\alpha \defeq 2$.
 We have $h^{(2)} = [0.3, 0.7]$, which is closer to $h_0$ than $h$.
 Then, consider $h_0 \defeq [0.4, 0.6]$, $h \defeq [0.2, 0.8]$, and $\alpha \defeq 0.6$.
 We have $h^{(0.6)} = [0.3, 0.7]$, which is closer to $h_0$ than $h$.
 Third, consider a continuous case where $h_0(\theta) \defeq \cal N(\theta; 0, \sigma^2_0)$ and $h(\theta) \defeq \cal N(\theta; 0, \sigma^2)$.
 For any $\alpha > 0$, we have $h^{(\alpha)}(\theta) = \cal N(\theta; 0, \sigma^2/\alpha)$.
 Letting $\alpha \defeq \sigma^2/\sigma^2_0$, we have $h^{(\alpha)}(\theta) = h_0(\theta)$; NB: $\alpha$ can be either larger or smaller than one. \stp \end{example}

-Theorem \ref{thm:benefits-alpha-distributions} justifies the potential that the proposed $(\alpha, \beta)$-posterior can outperform the conventional Bayes' rule in practice: Scaled nominal prior and likelihood distributions can be closer to the true prior and likelihood distributions, respectively, than the original unscaled nominal ones.
-Specifically, given the true joint distribution $p_0(\vec \theta, \vec y)$ and its surrogate $p(\vec \theta, \vec y)$, for a measurable bounded cost function $c: \Theta \times \cal Y \to [-M, M]$ where $0 \le M < \infty$, we have
+Theorem \ref{thm:benefits-alpha-distributions} motivates the potential that the proposed $(\alpha, \beta)$-posterior can outperform the conventional Bayes' rule in practice: Scaled nominal prior and likelihood distributions can be closer to the true prior and likelihood distributions, respectively, than the original unscaled nominal ones; see Philosophy \ref{phi:robustness}.
+Specific investigations on this point, under stochastic and deterministic interpretations of Bayes' rule, are as follows.